Stamp Duty Concession in Qld Explained (Updated For 2025)

 have never held an interest in a residence anywhere in Australia or elsewhere in the world

-be paying market value if the vacant land is valued between $320,001 and $399,999
+if the vacant land is valued between $350,001 and $499,999 (for agreements entered into before 1 May 2025)

 build your first home on the land, move in and live there on a daily basis within 2 years of settlement